 Studying abroad was one of my favorite college experiences.
 When else is there an opportunity to skip your Friday class to spend a weekend in Paris, or learn about Mount Vesuvius while on Mount Vesuvius?
-You're basically able to have a four-month stint where you spend your afternoons drinking wine on sailboats in Capri and yet can still pull off a 3.8 GPA because your professors want you to experience the "culture".
+Studying aboard is the the perfect excuse to have a four-month stint where you spend your afternoons drinking wine on sailboats in Capri and yet can still pull off a 3.8 GPA, because your professors want you to experience the "culture".

-I apologize for anyone who took their study abroad program really seriously, but I took a single travel philosophy class that although was the most emotionally fulfilling classes I've ever taken, was kinda bullshit academically.
-But let's face it, I didn't move to the Amalfi Coast for a summer to become Plato, I did it so I could travel the world while passing it off as still being in college.
-However, like most University students, I was on a budget, trying to see all of Europe while spending the minimum amount of money.
+I apologize for anyone who took their study abroad program really seriously, but I took a single travel philosophy class that, although was the most emotionally fulfilling classes I've ever taken, was kind of bullshit academically.
+But let's face it, I didn't move to the Amalfi Coast for a summer to become Plato, I did it so I could travel the world, while passing it off as still being in college.
+However, like most University students, I was on a budget; trying to see all of Europe while spending the minimum amount of money.
 Here's how I did it:

 Pick the right program

 When studying abroad, picking the right program can be the hardest part.
-Luckily, you have many options that can help you save money and turn your study abroad dreams into a reality.
+Luckily, there are many options that can help you save money and turn your study abroad dreams into a reality.

 Study abroad by directly enrolling in a foreign university - By enrolling directly through the school, certain countries allow free tuition for students attending public universities, no matter what your nationality is.
 Some of these countries include: Germany, Norway and France.
 Just make sure the university offers classes in a language you speak.
 To find some free or nearly free universities in Europe, check out GoAbroad.com.